itchencheng/itchencheng.github.io/index.md

 2017, Outstanding Graduate, University of Science and Technology of China

-2016, USTC & Suzhou Industrial Park Scholarship
+2016, Suzhou Industrial Park Scholarship, University of Science and Technology of China

 2013, Academic Excellence Scholarship (third-class), Shanghai Jiao Tong University